rmccoy7541/neand_sQTL/README.md

 Okay I cancelled it because it was taking a long time and I don't want it to still be running if I need to leave or anything.
 Here's what I'm doing: `ml htslib; echo Start Time; date; bgzip -c GTExVCF.vcf > GTExVCF.vcf.gzip; echo End Time; date; tabix -p vcf GTExVCF.vcf.gzip` **Just set it and forget it.** @Wed 12 Dec 2018 04:41:49 PM EST

+## Wed 12 Dec 2018 06:57:19 PM EST
+Just found out about `sbatch -d`, will be *extremely* important in writing the master script.
+S[ecifically, `afterok`.
+Consult [SLURM documenation](https://slurm.schedmd.com/sbatch.html) for more details.

 ### 12/11/2018
 I found this script from [this stack overflow post](https://stackoverflow.com/questions/2074687/bash-command-to-remove-leading-zeros-from-all-file-names/2074704) that removes all leading zeros from any file in that directory that has a file name that starts with zeros.
 Not sure exactly how it works and I honestly don't really care.
 Just hope whoever is using this doesn't use input files that start with zeros.